-Find out more about Florida Partnership for Water, Agriculture, and Community Sustainability at Hastings, UF/IFAS’s new demonstration unit.
+Find out more about the Hastings Agricultural Extension Center, UF/IFAS’s new demonstration unit.

 The face of Florida is changing rapidly every day.
 New housing developments are mushrooming all over the state, sending land values skyrocketing and taking over agricultural lands.
 To mitigate the negative effects of this trend--including lowered water quality, higher energy demands, and the loss of local agribusiness--UF/IFAS Extension, together with numerous partners, has developed a demonstration unit at the site of a former research and education center in Hastings.
 The sixty-five-acre site shows farmers, policy makers, and homeowners how the future of Florida can include responsible resource management, a diverse economy, and a high quality of life.

-This endeavor, known as the Florida Partnership for Water, Agricultural, and Community Sustainability at Hastings, was conceived by a coalition of local farmers, business leaders, and politicians in 2004 as a way to address growth issues that were affecting northeast Florida, one of the fastest growing areas in the nation.
+This endeavor, known as the Hastings Agricultural Extension Center, was conceived by a coalition of local farmers, business leaders, and politicians in 2004 as a way to address growth issues that were affecting northeast Florida, one of the fastest growing areas in the nation.

 The unit serves several audiences and performs multiple functions.
 The center will use "living" displays to teach extension clientele alternatives, such as low-impact development (LID), Florida-friendly landscaping principles, and alternative crops, as well as, traditional practices in agriculture, landscaping, water quality and use, and land management.